sjspielman/tasty/README.md

 # training-specific-template

 This repository is intended to serve as a template for creating a repository for an individual Data Lab workshop.
-The repository structure and use of GitHub pages is intended to gather all material required to administer a workshop in one user-friendly place.
+The repository structure and use of GitHub Pages is intended to gather all material required to administer a workshop in one user-friendly place.
 We use a template repository approach for maintainability.

 ## Creating a repository for an individual training workshop